caominhduy/epicas/README.md

 are made **early and trustworthy enough** for extreme interventions to be made.

-The achievement of most AutoML frameworks is their ability to make machine learning more accessible to everyone.
-Keeping these use cases in mind, we tailored Epicas not only for everyone, but also specifically for the professionals who need it the most.

 The status quo:

 1. Public health officials, epidemiologists are those who have early access to